 Resident: You are an Ohio resident for income tax purposes if you are domiciled in Ohio.
 Thus, under Ohio law, the terms “domiciled” and “resident” mean the same thing.
 Generally, any individual with an abode in Ohio is presumed to be a resident.
 The abode can be either owned or rented.
 Temporary absence from your Ohio abode, no matter how long, does not change your residency status.
 Thus, if you live in Ohio, the presumption is that you are an Ohio resident.
 Ohio residents are eligible for the resident credit on any non-Ohio income if they were subject to, and paid tax on, that income in another state.

 Part-year resident: You are a part-year resident of Ohio if you were a resident of Ohio for a portion of the tax year and a nonresident for the rest of the tax year.
 Thus, you are a part-year resident if you permanently moved into or out of Ohio during the tax year.
 Part-year residents are entitled to the nonresident credit for any income earned while they were a resident of another state.
 They are also eligible for the resident credit on non-Ohio income earned while they were an Ohio resident, if they were subject to, and paid tax on, that income in another state.

-Caution: Part-year residents should use the nonresident credit Schedule D (as explained in the 2012 Ohio income tax instructions) for income earned while a resident of another state.
-Individuals who earn or receive income within Ohio will be able to claim the nonresident credit with respect to all items of income not earned and not received in Ohio.
+Nonresident: You are a nonresident if you were a resident of another state for the entire tax year.
+Nonresidents who earn or receive income within Ohio will be able to claim the nonresident credit with respect to all items of income not earned and not received in Ohio.